-- 1 pound baby red potatoes, halved lengthwise.
+- One pound baby red potatoes halved lengthwise.

-- First, arrange a rack in the middle of the oven and heat to 375°F. Then, pour 2 tablespoons of the oil onto a rimmed baking sheet and brush or rub with a paper towel to coat the entire surface of the pan.
+- First, arrange a rack in the middle of the oven and heat to 375°F. Then, pour two tablespoons of the oil onto a rimmed baking sheet and brush or rub with a paper towel to coat the pan’s entire surface.

 - And then, spread out the thyme sprigs on the empty half of the baking sheet and arrange the potatoes on top of the thyme in a single layer.
 Then sprinkle with the remaining 1 1/2 teaspoons salt and 1/4 teaspoon of pepper and gently toss to coat.
-After that drizzle the remaining 1 tablespoon oil over the chicken and potatoes.
+After that, drizzle the remaining one tablespoon oil over the chicken and potatoes.